LaizFigueroa/DIT168/README.md

 ```
 docker-compose -f [docker-compose file] stop
 ```
-For removing the created containers by the executed `docker-comopse.yml file`.Hence, for conforming the deletion request choose the option `yes`:
+For removing the created containers by the executed `docker-comopse.yml file`.Hence, for conforming the deletion request choose the option **yes**:
 ```
 docker-compose -f [docker-compose file] rm
 ```

 ## References
-### Open source projects:
+#### Open source projects:
 The open source `Chalmers Revere` project is the main reference to this project, where the following repositories were adapted as sub-modules parts in this project:
-**1.opendlv.miniature: ** in `dit168 branch`, under `usecases/latest/test.ps4controller`, used as PS4 controller microservice.
+- **1. opendlv.miniature:** in `dit168 branch`, under `usecases/latest/test.ps4controller`, used as PS4 controller microservice.
 Furthermore, for running both `pwm-motor` and `odsupercomponent`.
-**2.opendlv-device-ultrasonic-srf08: ** used for collecting data from the ultrasonic sensors, incorporated in interceptor microservice.
+- **2. opendlv-device-ultrasonic-srf08:** used for collecting data from the ultrasonic sensors, incorporated in interceptor microservice.
-**3.opendlv-signal-viewer: ** used as the web-visualisation microservice.
+- **3.opendlv-signal-viewer:** used as the web-visualisation microservice.
-### Open source libraries:
+#### Open source libraries:
 The library `libcluon` was adapted for establishing network communications between:
-**1. Project's different microservices: ** `internal communication` between the microservices.
+- **1. Project's different microservices:** `internal communication` between the microservices.
-**2. The created v2v protocol microservice: ** adjusted and used by the course's different groups, for establishing the `external communications` between the vehicles.
+- **2. The created v2v protocol microservice:** adjusted and used by the course's different groups, for establishing the `external communications` between the vehicles.
-### Websites/Tutorials:
+#### Websites/Tutorials:
-Code sources' references can be found individually under the `header` of each source code file in the `src` and the `specific microservice`.
+Code sources' references can be found individually under the `header` of each source code file in the `src` and the specific microservice.